Home Entertainment in Vancouver Professional Sports Teams in Vancouver Vancouver Whitecaps Soccer

 Vancouver Whitecaps Football Club

 The Vancouver Whitecaps are an MLS soccer team.
-During normal seasons they play home games at BC Place Stadium at 777 Pacific Boulevard in downtown Vancouver.
+The team plays home games at BC Place Stadium, located at 777 Pacific Boulevard in downtown Vancouver.

 The Whitecaps have 17 home games in MLS play each season.
-They can also have additional matches in other competitions.
-This includes the Canadian Championship which is an annual tournament of thirteen teams from across the country.
+The team can also have additional matches in other competitions.
+This includes the Canadian Championship which is an annual tournament of around a dozen teams from across the country.

-Below are the scheduled MLS regular season home games for 2023.
+Below are the scheduled home games for 2025.
 All are held at BC Place Stadium.
 Unless listed otherwise, all games are part of the MLS regular season.
+The listings are accurate as of January.

 For the full broadcast schedule including both these and road games, see the Vancouver Whitecaps‘ website.
 (Note: Times, dates and other game details are subject to change.)